christophelh/korukids/src/slides/01-intro.md

 - Increase emails frequency.
 - Showcase the number of families currently searching.
 - Give more personalised tips to improve their profile.
-- Send emails to families with nannies from segment A.
+- Send emails to families with nannies profile from segment A.
-- Encourage to make a contact on both side.
+- Encourage contacts on both side.
-- Social Proof
+- Social Proof !!

 ---